 From this, we can develop a number of measures of the aggregate error, which describe the accuracy of the prediction over some interval t=1,N. These include the mean absolute error (MAE), mean absolute percentage error (MAPE), mean absolute deviation (MAD), percent mean absolute deviation (PMAD), mean squared error (MSE), and root mean squared error (RMSE).
-For illustrative purposes, and because of their previous application in space weather model comparisons (Owens et al., 2008), MSE and RMSE are:
+The MSE, for example, is given by: